Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Acknowledgments

 \section{Acknowledgments}

 This research is funded by the Dutch National Science Organisation (NWO) through project code NWA.1292.19.399 -- \textit{InDeep: Interpreting Deep Learning Models for Text and Sound}.
-We would also like to thank TNO and the APPL.AI programme for their support of this project.
+We would also like to thank TNO and the APPL.AI programme for their support of this project, and Antske Fokkens and Lisa Beinborn for the feedback.
+Remaining errors are our own.